Tauranga mayoral candidates size up Govt's new housing rules

 “The Government needs to understand it’s not just the initial cost of infrastructure, but cities would need to service a wider footprint going forward, with urban sprawl being expensive.”

-Because Tauranga had almost reaching its designated city boundary already, intensification was the cheapest option from the council’s perspective, he said.
+Because Tauranga had almost reached its designated city boundary already, intensification was the cheapest option from the council’s perspective, he said.

 “Housing intensification must firstly occur along arterial routes [that are] easily accessible to public transport/rail corridors.”

+“[Tauranga’s] limited greenfield sites aren’t sufficient to meet current Government requirements.
+I’m concerned about land banking’s impact on housing prices, constraining market dynamics.”

-Hall said the new rules requiring mixed-use developments was also a positive step.
+Hall said the new rules requiring mixed-use developments were also a positive step.

-“We need to see more dispersed business opportunities to work in with local communities.”

-Andrew Caie said housing unaffordability was a “a massive drain on the entire economy of Tauranga”.